f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

   Commit complete.
   Boston-r10900-1(config-tenant-tenant2)#

-You may also put all the parameters on one line:
+You may alternatively put all the parameters on one line instead of using the interactive mode above:

 .. code-block:: bash